Got a little girl who loves to craft and adores fairies and princesses? She’ll love making this sweet and simple paper bag tiara.

-This was one of those crafts that you have a vision for, but you’re not sure what it will really look like until it’s done.
-Actually, that’s the way it is with most of the stuff we do here, but let me tell you, when my little hooligan put the final touches on this one today, I was so excited!
-I couldn’t wait to share it with all of you ‘cuz I know you like your crafts like I do: sweet and simple!
+This was one of those crafts that you have a vision for, but you’re not entirely sure what it will really look like until it’s done.
+Actually, that’s the way it is with most of the stuff we do here, so when the hooligans finished their tiaras today, we were so excited.
+They were gorgeous!

 Let’s get started…